mitchell-reynolds/ethics_generator/README.md

 Run these commands in this order to create the full ethical `LEXICON` of Immanuel Kant.

+#### Manual Cleanup
+    cd texts/raw && cp *.txt ../processed/

+Once you run this command, you will have to manually clean up the texts by removing the preface and anything else not the author's translated words.

 #### lowercase all words
     cd texts/processed && for f in `ls *.txt`; do cat $f | tr '[[:upper:]]' '[[:lower:]]' > ../lowercase/$f; done